 Attached to the agreement as Exhibit A is a template letter-agreement by which the foundation is to request assignment of invention rights, negotiate sharing licensing income, and obtain an assurance of the inventor’s assistance.
 It’s clear that this letter-agreement sets out the terms of the transaction–this is an invention management agreement between the foundation and the inventor, with a request that the inventor execute an enclosed assignment of the invention to the foundation.
 It is also clear that the inventor has an opportunity to negotiate other terms, if desired.

-Sometime after 1960 and 1976, the Regents introduce Bylaw 3.10, revising the patent policy language.
+Sometime between 1960 and 1976, the Regents introduced Bylaw 3.10, revising the patent policy language.
 The revision reduces the two paragraphs to one, conflating incoming and new patent management.The revision adds copyright to patent (so seductive, so foolish), expands research to “administration, research, and other,” changes “projects” to “activities,” adds a restriction that the activities must be “supported” by university-administered “funds,” and then tries to limit the restriction with expansions on support–direct or indirect–and funds–regardless of source.

 Finally, the revision adds “as a result of” to “in connection with,” making it clear, at least, that “in connection with” was not sufficiently broad.
 Whatever “in connection with” meant, it didn’t mean “as a result of” or there would have been no need to add the extra language.
 If “in connection with” meant “as provided for in a contract with a sponsor,” then “as a result of” must mean something else–such as simply that an invention is made, even if the sponsor and the inventors *don’t* want to pursue a patent.
 That’s a substantial change!